Thermodynamic topology optimization for hardening materials: Introduction

-In context of \re{accounting for a} real material behavior during \re{the} optimization, the plastic material behavior plays a major role which requires a thermodynamically and mathematically rigorous treatment due to its complexity.
-Direct access of plastic material behavior within topology optimization might be given by using classical plasticity models with the characteristic stress/strain diagram resulting in a hysteresis curve in cyclic loading.
-Several successful examples are provided in the literature: a first approach to account for a classical elasto-plastic material model within an adaptive material topology optimization was proposed by Maute \etal{} \cite{Maute1998Adaptive}.
+In context of accounting for a hardening material behavior during the optimization, direct access of complex non-linear material behavior within topology optimization is required.
+In general, these approaches take hardening into account.
+Plastic material behavior requires a thermodynamically and mathematically rigorous treatment due to its complexity.
+The integration might be given by using classic plasticity models with the characteristic stress/strain diagram resulting in a hysteresis curve in cyclic loading.
+Several successful examples are provided in the literature: a first approach to account for a classic elasto-plastic material model within an adaptive material topology optimization was proposed by Maute \etal{} \cite{Maute1998Adaptive}.
 Approaches to determine plasticity by homogenization strategies are also possible, cf. \cite{Yuge1995Optimization}.
 This is particularly interesting for plastic parts of composites \cite{Swan1998VoigtReuss}.
-Furthermore, topology optimization based on finite strains can be considered for plasticity \cite{Wallin2016Topology}.
-Nakshatrala and Tortorelli \cite{Nakshatrala2015Topology} optimize dynamically loaded structures while accounting for plastic material behavior.
+Further studies consider composites due to classic elasto-plastic formulations, \eg{}, Kato \etal{} by multiphase material optimization.
+Topology optimization can also be used to compute optimized distributions of two materials within a composite structure with respect to different strength in tension and compression, \eg{}, steel and concrete, as stated by Bogomolny and Amir \cite{Bogomolny2012Conceptual}.
+An even more complex material behavior can be considered by including anisotropic plastic materials into topology optimization, cf. \cite{Zhang2017Topology}.
+Geometric non-linearities in plastic material behavior are also of interest.
+Therefore, topology optimization based on finite strains can be considered for plasticity, for instance by Wallin \etal{} \cite{Wallin2016Topology}.
+Russ and Waisman \cite{Russ2021ANovel} proposed an enhanced approach to optimize structures in context of high loading while buckling is not desired by separation of linear elastic buckling analysis and the small strain elastoplastic material.
+Different load types, \eg{}, optimizing dynamically loaded structures while accounting for plastic material behavior \cite{Nakshatrala2015Topology}, are considered.
+In case of cyclic loading due to elasto-plastic optimization, the importance of path-dependence is particularly evident and cannot be neglected, cf. \cite{Li2017Design}.
 A different option was proposed by the consideration of damage, cf. \cite{Li2017Topology,Alberdi2017Topology}.
-For all such non-linear stress/strain relations, the optimization routine usually demands an additional algorithm for convergence.
+Usually, classic elasto-plastic material is modeled with respect to hardening, \eg{}, bilinearly with elasticity and linear hardening.
+However, hardening can also be described for a pure loading case with a multilinear elasto-plastic model established by Yoon and Kim \cite{Yoon2007Topology}.
+In other studies, topology and shape optimization with respect to elasto-plastic material behavior are combined, for instance by Schwarz \etal{} \cite{Schwarz2001Topology}.
+For all such non-linear stress/strain relations, the topology optimization routine usually demands an additional optimization algorithm for convergence.
 Here, one prominent possibility is provided by the ``method of moving asymptotes'' (MMA).